• Which Job Skills Will Survive the Future of Work?

 As such, more organizations will need to invest in the skills that impact the future of work.
 According to Greg Miller, Executive Director, Faethm, “Many organizations today are facing increasing workforce disruption, as skills gaps grow and as past workforce planning tactics prove less effective in an increasingly digitalized workplace.
 HR and L&D leaders need clear, comprehensive data to confidently predict future skills needed so that they can make the right recruitment and reskilling decisions.”

-Reskilling employees for jobs of the future is not just important to commercial success, it’s also instrumental in improving social mobility – a key factor in reducing inequality and meeting diversity, equity and inclusion goals.
+Reskilling employees for jobs of the future is not just important to commercial success, it’s also instrumental in improving social mobility.
 A new report found that a 10% improvement in global social mobility would boost economic growth by nearly 5% over the next decade.
 And as traditional pathways from low- to high-wage work begin to disappear, workplace educational programs will play a key role in fostering upward mobility.

 The challenge in closing skill gaps